kailinc/ga-react/react-web-dev-udemy-study/README.md

 }
 ```
 -   can overide properties
 -   use the same was as we used on array

+## Section 10: Connecting React and Redux

+### Organizing Redux